• Skip to primary navigation

 So now you can have a tenancy fixed term for as short a period as you wish.
 Most are for six months, but you can have a tenancy for a week, a month, three months and two days, whatever you want.

-Filed Under: Urban Myth Tagged With: Urban Myths
+Filed Under: Tips and How to, Urban Myths

 You should always get independent legal advice before taking any action.